Poe Fire: Progression

-September 8 – 10

-On September 8 the fire remained 20% contained, and the number of firefighters on the incident increased as crews demobilized from the Darby Fire in Calaveras County.
-By the next afternoon the Poe Fire had reached 7800 acres and 50% containment, with more than 1,500 firefighters working.
+On September 8 the fire remained 20 percent contained, and the number of firefighters on the incident increased as crews demobilized from the Darby Fire in Calaveras County.
+By the next afternoon the Poe Fire had reached 7800 acres and 50 percent containment, with more than 1,500 firefighters working.
 The fire primarily moved east, working along the bottoms of the river canyons, and firefighters welcomed improved weather conditions that brought lower temperatures and winds with higher humidity.
-By the night of September 10 the fire was more than 8000 acres and 80% contained, with peak firefighter staffing at 2,100.
+By the night of September 10 the fire was more than 8000 acres and 80 percent contained, with peak firefighter staffing at 2,100.
 The last remaining section of uncontained fire was moving east, between Big Bend Road and the Feather River.

-September 11

-By September 11 the fire was 8149 acres and 95% contained.
-Aircraft fighting the Poe Fire that day were temporarily prevented from flying because of the ground stop order issued nationwide in response to the deadly September 11 attacks in New York, Washington, D.C., and Pennsylvania.
-The National Interagency Fire Center (NIFC) eventually instructed firefighting agencies to apply for exemptions through the Federal Aviation Administration (FAA) as needed, and at least one of the aircraft on the Poe Fire was equipped with a special transponder code that broadcast its "friendly" status.
+By September 11 the fire was 8149 acres and 95 percent contained.
+Aircraft fighting the Poe Fire that day were temporarily prevented from flying because of the ground stop order issued nationwide in response to the September 11 attacks in New York, Washington, D.C., and Pennsylvania.
+The National Interagency Fire Center eventually instructed firefighting agencies to apply for exemptions through the Federal Aviation Administration (FAA) as needed, and at least one of the aircraft on the Poe Fire was equipped with a special transponder code that broadcast its "friendly" status.
 The restriction began at about 10:00 a.m. and was in force for about three hours, when the FAA granted Cal Fire's request for exemption.
 In the meantime, stunned firefighters kept abreast of events, including the deaths of hundreds of their colleagues in New York, via portable televisions and radios as well as a large-screen television brought into base camp.

-September 12

-The Poe Fire was declared 100% contained on September 12, though firefighters continued to quench hot spots and used controlled burns to burn off vegetation between the fire itself and its containment lines.
+The Poe Fire was declared 100 percent contained on September 12, though firefighters continued to quench hot spots and used controlled burns to burn off vegetation between the fire itself and its containment lines.

-Impacts

-Casualties
+Effects

 The Poe Fire caused no fatalities, but at least 20 firefighters were injured.
 One firefighter was hospitalized with smoke inhalation and hypertension on September 6.

-Closures and evacuations

 In addition to the evacuations of Big Bend and Yankee Hill, the fire forced the closure of a 5 mi section of Highway 70 between September 6 and 8.